Home / Blog / How to open a business account in uk

 Opening a business account in the UK: A step-by-step guide

-Benefits of having a UK business bank account
+Benefits of opening a business account

-Necessary documentation for opening a business account
+Required documents for opening a business account

-A valid passport, driver’s license, or national ID card.
+• Proof of identity: A valid passport, driver’s license, or national ID card.

-Eligibility criteria for different business types
+Eligibility criteria for different business structures

 Limited companies